-- (1) Principal amount represents the par value of the ARS and is included in securities owned on the consolidated statement of financial condition as of December 31, 2017.
-The valuation adjustment amount is included as a reduction to securities owned on the consolidated statement of financial condition as of December 31, 2017. - (2) Derived by applying a multiple to the spread between 110% to 150% to the U.S. Treasury rate of 2.09%. - (3) Based on current yields for ARS positions owned. - (4) Derived by applying a multiple to the spread of 175% to the U.S. Treasury rate of 2.15%. - (5) Derived by applying the sum of the spread of 1.20% to the U.S. Treasury rate of 2.33%. - Principal amount represents the present value of the ARS par value that the Company is committed to purchase at a future date.
+- Principal amount represents the par value of the ARS and is included in securities owned on the consolidated statement (1)of financial condition as of December 31, 2018.
+The valuation adjustment amount is included as a reduction to securities owned on the consolidated statement of financial condition as of December 31, 2018. - Derived by applying a multiple to the spread between 110% to 150% to the U.S. Treasury rate of 2.60%.
+(2) - Based on current yields for ARS positions owned.
+(3) - Residual ARS amounts owned and ARS commitments to purchase that were subject to tender offers were priced at the (4) tender offer price.
+Included in Level 2 of the fair value hierarchy. - (5) Derived by applying the sum of the spread of 175% to the U.S. Treasury rate of 2.49% - Derived by applying a multiple to the spread of 1.20% to the U.S. Treasury rate of 2.48%.
+(6) - Principal amount represents the present value of the ARS par value that the Company is committed to purchase at a future (7)date.
 This principal amount is presented as an off-balance sheet item.
-The valuation adjustment amount is included in accounts payable and other liabilities on the consolidated statement of financial condition as of December 31, 2017. - (7) ARS issuer announced redemption at par to take place during the first quarter of 2018.
-Included in Level 2 of the fair value hierarchy. - (8) ARS issuer announced tender offer at 95% of par.
-Included in Level 2 of the fair value hierarchy.
+The valuation adjustment amount is included in accounts payable and other liabilities on the consolidated statement of financial condition as of December 31, 2018.

 The fair value of ARS and ARS purchase commitments is particularly sensitive to movements in interest rates.
-Increases in short-term interest rates would increase the discount rate input used in the ARS valuation and thus reduce the fair value of the ARS (increase the valuation adjustment).
+Increases in shortterm interest rates would increase the discount rate input used in the ARS valuation and thus reduce the fair value of the ARS (increase the valuation adjustment).
 Conversely, decreases in short-term interest rates would decrease the discount rate and thus increase the fair value of ARS (decrease the valuation adjustment).
 However, an increase (decrease) in the discount rate input would be partially mitigated by an increase (decrease) in the current yield earned on the underlying ARS asset increasing the cash flows and thus the fair value.
 Furthermore, movements in short term interest rates would likely impact the ARS duration (i.e., sensitivity of the price to a change in interest rates), which would also have a mitigating effect on interest rate movements.
 For example, as interest rates increase, issuers of ARS have an incentive to redeem outstanding securities as servicing the interest payments gets prohibitively expensive which would lower the duration assumption thereby increasing the ARS fair value.
 Alternatively, ARS issuers are less likely to redeem ARS in a lower interest rate environment as it is a relatively inexpensive source of financing which would increase the duration assumption thereby decreasing the ARS fair value.
 For example, see the following sensitivities:

-- The impact of a 25 basis point increase in the discount rate at December 31, 2017 would result in a decrease in the fair value of \$430,000 (does not consider a corresponding reduction in duration as discussed above). - The impact of a 50 basis point increase in the discount rate at December 31, 2017 would result in a decrease in the fair value of \$856,000 (does not consider a corresponding reduction in duration as discussed above).
+- The impact of a 25 basis point increase in the discount rate at December 31, 2018 would result in a decrease in the fair value of \$22,000 (does not consider a corresponding reduction in duration as discussed above). - The impact of a 50 basis point increase in the discount rate at December 31, 2018 would result in a decrease in the fair value of \$76,000 (does not consider a corresponding reduction in duration as discussed above).